Apostolique/Agar.io-bot/README.md

 If you start working on a bot, make sure to start an issue and tell me about it so that I can add it to the bot list on [Alternate Bots](https://github.com/Apostolique/Agar.io-bot/wiki/Alternate-Bots)

+#Troubleshooting

+If the bot doesn't spawn, it's possible that your adblocker is causing the issue.
+Try disabling it.